-- 7.4.1 If a student has a complaint or grievance about another student or a staff member, they should firstly discuss this with their Year Coordinator / Grade Leader or a trusted member of staff.
-Based on the discussion, the staff member may advise the student to communicate their concern in writing. - 7.4.2 If the Year Coordinator / Grade Leader feels the student concern does not warrant a formal notification, the student may be directed to the student's teacher to address the complaint or grievance.
-This may take the form of a 1-on-1 conversation or mediation between the parties. - 7.4.3 The teacher will make a record of the discussion and share this with the Year Coordinator / Grade Leader.
-The Year Coordinator / Grade Leader will share this with the Deputy Principal to determine if the actions taken were appropriate and if further attention is required. - 7.4.4 A student who has been requested by a staff member, or feels they still wish to make a complaint (after discussion with a staff member), should express their concern in writing (such as a handwritten account or email) and submit this to their Year Coordinator / Grade Leader. - 7.4.5 If the issue is about their Year Coordinator / Grade Leader, students should raise their concern with the Deputy Principal. - 7.4.6 Complaints or allegations of staff misconduct or reportable conduct by a student about a staff member must be reported directly to the CEO.
+- 7.4.1 If a student has a complaint or grievance about another student or a staff member, they should firstly discuss this with their Year Co-ordinator / Grade Leader or a trusted member of staff.
+Based on the discussion, the staff member may advise the student to communicate their concern in writing. - 7.4.2 If the Year Co-ordinator / Grade Leader feels the student concern does not warrant a formal notification, the student may be directed to the student's teacher to address the complaint or grievance.
+This may take the form of a one-on-one conversation or mediation between the parties. - 7.4.3 The teacher will make a record of the discussion and share this with the Year Co-ordinator / Grade Leader.
+The Year Co-ordinator / Grade Leader will share this with the Deputy Principal to determine if the actions taken were appropriate and if further attention is required. - 7.4.4 A student who has been requested by a staff member, or feels they still wish to make a complaint (after discussion with a staff member), should express their concern in writing (such as a handwritten account or email) and submit this to their Year Co-ordinator / Grade Leader. - 7.4.5 If the issue is about their Year Co-ordinator / Grade Leader, students should raise their concern with the Deputy Principal. - 7.4.6 Complaints or allegations of staff misconduct or reportable conduct by a student about a staff member must be reported directly to the CEO.
 This must be reported immediately in writing, clearly detailing the issue.
 The CEO will immediately notify the Chair of the Board. - 7.4.7 All documentation should be saved in the student and/or staff file on the ACS database.

-7.5 External stakeholders (including parents)

-- 7.5.1 External complaints or grievances should be made via the school website or via email/letter to the school. - 7.5.2 The Office Manager who receives the external complaint will forward the information to the Principal or CEO, who will then share this complaint or grievance with the relevant staff member (identified in Point 7.3) who will be responsible for documenting and following up on the complaint or grievance. - 7.5.3 Parents who have concerns specifically about staff should email the Deputy Principal (for teaching staff) or the Chief Financial Officer (non-teaching staff), who will then conduct the investigation. - 7.5.4 Complaints or allegations of staff misconduct or reportable conduct by an external stakeholder about a staff member must be reported directly to the Principal, who will also inform the CEO.
+- 7.5 External stakeholders (including parents) - 7.5.1 External complaints or grievances should be made via the school website or via email/letter to the school - St Hurmizd admin@sthurmizd.nsw.edu.au - St Narsai info@stnarsai.nsw.edu.au - 7.5.2 The Office Manager who receives the external complaint will forward the information to the Principal or CEO, who will then share this complaint or grievance with the relevant staff member (identified in Point 7.3) who will be responsible for documenting and following up on the complaint or grievance. - 7.5.3 Parents who have concerns specifically about staff should email the Deputy Principal (for teaching staff at St Hurmizd) llbraD@shaps.nsw.edu.au, the Deputy Principal (St Narsai) mkhina@sthurmizd.nsw.edu.au or the Chief Financial Officer (non-teaching staff) paul.leotta@assyrianschools.nsw.edu.au, who will then conduct the investigation. - 7.5.4 Complaints or allegations of staff misconduct or reportable conduct by an external stakeholder about a staff member must be reported directly to the Principal via the email in 7.5.1, who will also inform the CEO.
 This must be reported immediately in writing, clearly detailing the issue.
 The CEO will immediately notify the Chair of the Board.